-(i) Original design manufacturers services ("ODM") / Original equipment manufacturers services ("OEM") - Manufacture of toys and premium products

-- (ii) Moulds and tooling Manufacture of the moulds and model - (iii) Trading Trading of machineries and premium goods.
+- (i) ODM/OEM Manufacture of toys and premium products - (ii) Moulds and Tooling Manufacture of the moulds and model - (iii) Trading Trading of machineries and premium goods.

 The Group's reportable segments are strategic business units that offer different products and services.
 They are managed separately because each business requires different technology and marketing strategies.